 You can configure scripted inputs from Splunk System or by editing inputs.conf.

 Note: On Windows platforms, you can enable text-based scripts, such those in perl and python, with an intermediary Windows batch (

 .bat) or PowerShell (

-Caution: Scripts launched through scripted input inherit Splunk's environment, so be sure to clear environment variables that can affect your script's operation.
+Caution: Scripts launched through scripted input inherit the Splunk Enterprise environment.
+Be sure to clear environment variables that can affect your script's operation.
 The only environment variable that's likely to cause problems is the library path (most commonly known as

 LD_LIBRARY_PATH on Linux, Solaris, and FreeBSD).